lusakasa/saka/README.md

 4. Select the dist directory, and 🚀.

-5. Refresh existing tabs to load Saka Key into them
+5. Refresh existing tabs to load Saka into them

 ### Install on Firefox

-1. Run the following commands in your terminal to clone and build Saka Key.
+1. Run the following commands in your terminal to clone and build Saka.
     An extension you can run will be generated in the 'dist' directory.

     ```sh